-- 10. Electrolytic capacitors are used in power supplies because: - a. they are tuned to operate at 50 Hz - b. they have very low losses compared to other types - c. they radiate less RF noise than other types - d. they can be obtained in larger values than other types
+- 10. Electrolytic capacitors are used in power supplies because: - a. they are tuned to operate at 50 Hz - b. they have very low losses compared to other types - c. they radiate less RF noise than other types - d. they can be obtained in large values with modest package size and with low internal resistance